Other Local Running Events

 Tuesday Night Turtles

 About: All are welcome.
-The group has fast runners and slower runners, ranging from folks doing 7-minute miles to folks sustaining 11-minute miles through the course.
+The group has fast and slower runners, ranging from folks doing 7-minute miles to sustaining 11-minute miles through the course.
 There is an occasional walking group as well.
 We often eat dinner (and undo those calories burned) right after in one of the restaurants downtown.

 Website / Contact: None available.
 Please contact Eddie Weaver for more information.